marafathussain/ML_book_easy/chapters/chapter1.md

 **4. Combinatorial explosion:**

-Many AI problems involved searching through possible solutions.
+Many AI problems involve searching through possible solutions.
 As problems grew larger, the number of possibilities exploded:

-- Chess has roughly 10^120 possible games (more than atoms in the universe!)
+- Chess has roughly $10^{120}$ possible games (more than atoms in the universe!)
 - Natural language understanding requires considering multiple interpretations of sentences
 - Reasoning systems faced exponential growth in possible logical inferences